Scientific and Technical Committee

 It is responsible for maintaining the Library which is available for the use of members, providing a response to technical questions from members and other enquirers, and acts as the conduit for the Institution's response to European, central and regional government consultation papers on relevant topics.
 The Committee also oversees the Special Interest Groups established to provide a forum on specific topics.

-The Audit Committee is chaired by an independent Chartered Accountant and reports direct to the General Council exists to ensure that the financial management systems within the Institution are rigorous and satisfy the legal requirements of both company law and charity law.
-The Investment Panel is established to oversee the investment policy of the Institution and to review the effectiveness of the Institution's investments.
+The Audit Committee is chaired by an independent Chartered Accountant and reports directly to the Board of Trustees.
+It exists to ensure that the financial management systems within the Institution are rigorous and satisfy the legal requirements of both company law and charity law.

 The Corporate Governance & Professional Ethics Committee is responsible for both monitoring & reviewing the constitution of the Institution, and for dealing with individual members' alleged contraventions of the Code of Professional Conduct.